-Figure 6 shows numbers of California freshman applications, admits, and enrollees by eligibility status over the past four admission cycles.
+Figure 6 shows numbers of California freshman applications, admits, and enrollees by eligibility status over the past five admission cycles.
 Tables 7.1 and 7.2 show the same data in tabular form along with admission and yield rates for each applicant category, with the changes from 2015 presented in Table 7.3.
 The data show that applicants who are ELC-only make up a relatively small percentage of the total number of applicants who are eligible (via either the Statewide Index, ELC, or both).
-The total number of eligible applicants increased during the six-year period, from 56,649 in 2012 to 66,732 in 2018.
-However, there was a decrease in the representation of eligible applicants within the total applicant pool (including eligible, ETR, and Other) from 60.6% in 2012 to 55.6% in 2018.
-Since 2015, the number of ELC-only applicants has increased modestly at a rate of only 3.2%.
+The total number of eligible applicants increased during the four-year period, from 56,829 in 2015 to 65,750 in 2019.